Dental Cleanings & Hygiene in Durham, NC

 - Presence of cavities

-Staying up to date with cleanings and exams is our first priority, and removing tartar buildup and screening for cavities will be completed at each cleaning visit.
+Staying up to date with cleanings and exams is our priority, and removing tartar buildup and screening for cavities will be completed at each cleaning visit.

 - Improper brushing techniques can contribute to gum recession that in turn worsens tooth sensitivity.
 Your dental hygienist will go over proper brushing and flossing techniques to help with sensitivity.